Charlie Miller, Centennial Farm Awards committee chair

 The Georgia Centennial Farm Program was developed in 1992 to distinguish family farms that have contributed to preserving Georgia's agricultural history by maintaining working family farms for more than 100 years.
-The program has recognized 426 farms around the state.
-It is administered by the Historic Preservation Division of the Georgia Department of Natural Resources; Georgia Farm Bureau Federation; Georgia Department of Agriculture; Georgia Forestry Commission; and the Georgia National Fairgrounds and Agricenter.
+The program has recognized 451 farms around the state.
+It is administered by the Historic Preservation Division of the Georgia Department of Natural Resources in a partnership with the Georgia Farm Bureau Federation; Georgia Department of Agriculture; Georgia Forestry Commission; and the Georgia National Fairgrounds and Agricenter.
+It is sponsored in part by Georgia EMC.

 Each year, qualifying farms are recognized at the opening day of the Georgia National Fair in Perry, Georgia.
 During the awards luncheon, farm owners receive a Georgia Centennial Farm certificate of honor signed by the governor.